FAQ

 LOCAL_COMMENT_PATTERN='^[[:space:]]*(##)'

 Yes.
-Run git shadow install-hook in any existing Git repository.
+Run git shadow install-hooks in any existing Git repository.
 Then create shadow branches from your existing base:

 Your existing history is unaffected.